dpatel0114/booklist_app/README.md

 - You can Delete Book as well, if you do not need it any more from your library.
 - When you add a book, you can get the messge on the top of the app that you added a book succcessfully.
 - When you delete book, you can get the message on the top of the app that you deleted a book successfully.
+- You can store all Books in Local Storage.
+_ You can persist you data as well.

 # USE
 - Only Vanilla Javascript with custome CSS and some styling within the javascript.